 - If you get auto-approved, congratulations!
 Start looking for these items (or send in the ones you already have, but couldn’t send in until now) and send them to Amazon to sell.

-- If you get a request for more info/documents, then you can either try to get these documents from a legitimate wholesaler/distributor, or you can set a reminder another 3 or so months in the future to reapply again.
+- If you get a request for more info/documents, then you can either try to get these documents from a legitimate wholesaler/distributor, or you can set a reminder another 3 or so months in the future to reapply again in the hopes of getting auto-approved thanks to your amazing seller metrics.

 - If you get a “null” response, this means that Amazon wants you to start the process over again.
 To do this, search the brand name, ASIN (if you know it), UPC, or any other way to find the item or brand name you’re wanting to apply to sell and replace the “null” in the search bar with that information.
 Then follow the steps from this blog post to seek approval.